KevinThorne/armypygame/README.md

 # armypygame
-Made this clear back when I was somewhere around *10*, just barely started programming
+Made this clear back when I was somewhere around *10*, just barely started programming -- *Never released*

 Seriously, take this with a grain.
 I was absolutely *terrible* at programming, especially python (and using some of your cousin's code for the sake of learning)!
 I'll probably add some levels just for kicks and giggles for you guys, **or you can add your own!**